-In today’s world consumers have a lot of choices.
+In today’s world, consumers have a lot of choices.
 Technological advances have empowered consumers to easily find what they are looking for, see what people who experienced the product have to say about it, and easily compare the price with alternatives.
 Technology is what created the highly competitive environment that the retail industry is today, and it is also part of the equation for success in the retail space.
-To help you prosper in the retail industry of today and tomorrow, we have put together this list of the top 5 technology strategies for retail success.
+To help you prosper in the retail industry of today and tomorrow, we have put together this list of 5 strategies to get & stay ahead of other retailers.

 #1 Omni-channel & Customer Experience Focus